We’ve all seen those videos of some guy in a gym doing overhead squats while standing on a Bosu ball.

 Start Practicing Complex Movements

-With Vitamin, we practice both mechanical complexity and motor complexity, and give you new movements to try each day.
+With Elements, we practice both mechanical complexity and motor complexity, and give you new movements to try each day.